 If we look into the Greek version of these words of Matthew 16:18 and Matthew 18:17 we can see Yeshua's words are translated using the Greek term "ekklēsia" to describe the assembly and congregation `edah עֵדָה that extends from one end of the Bible to the other.

-As already noted, the Strong's concordance shows us that fact.
-Not only that the concordance' matches the Hebrew word `edah 149 times and `qahal is seen 123 times in the Hebrew Bible.
+As already noted, the Strong's concordance shows us that.
+The concordance matches the Hebrew word `edah 149 times and `qahal is seen 123 times in the Hebrew Bible.

 Wow!!
-There's more to the Greek word "ekklēsia" than you may have thought.
+There's a lot more to the Greek word "ekklēsia" than you may have thought.

-The first English translation of the Greek manuscripts of the Newer Testament we have today were completed by William Tyndale.
+The truth is seen in the first English translation of the Greek manuscripts of the Newer Testament we have today.
+As noted earlier, they were completed by William Tyndale.
 He was an amazing linguist who was gifted and fluent not only in Greek as well as Hebrew but also in French, German, Italian, Latin, Spanish too.

 Tyndale's translation of available Greek manuscripts was the first to be printed in English in 1526... despite what you may have learned, the King James crew came on the scene many years later.
 Not only that, Tyndale's translation was the first to make use of a printing press despite what you may have heard.